Pere Ubu: 1980s

-The Art of Walking (1980) featured Thompson on guitar and reportedly sold better than any other Pere Ubu release up to that point, though it still wasn't a massive success.
-According to David Thomas, the record was conceived to be "defined by the thing that's not there".
+The Art of Walking (1980) featured Thompson on guitar and vocals and reportedly sold better than any other Pere Ubu release up to that point.
+According to Thomas, the record was conceived to be "defined by the thing that's not there".
 The title came about after someone had criticized the band for writing too many songs about driving.
 A performance of the song "Birdies" was featured in the 1982 film Urgh!
 A Music War.
-For their follow up, Song of the Bailing Man (1982), Krauss was replaced by Anton Fier.
+For their followup, Song of the Bailing Man (1982), Krauss was replaced by Anton Fier.
 The album's production was reportedly chaotic and led to the group disbanding again soon afterwards.
-Krauss and Maimone formed Home and Garden, while Thomas worked on a solo career, notably with Richard Thompson and with members of Henry Cow.
+Krauss and Maimone formed Home and Garden, while Thomas worked on a solo career, notably with Richard Thompson and former members of Henry Cow.

-By the late 1980s, one of Thomas' solo projects eventually featured much of Pere Ubu, which led to the band reforming again in 1987, with Jim Jones and Chris Cutler joining for the release of The Tenement Year (1988), which was a more pop-oriented album.
-The following year, "Waiting for Mary" (off Cloudland) appeared on MTV briefly.
-After the recording of Cloudland, Ravenstine left the group (although he made a guest appearance on Worlds in Collision) and later became an airline pilot.
-Eric Drew Feldman joined the band in time for the Cloudland tour and the recording of Worlds in Collision, but left afterwards, joining Frank Black.
+By the late 1980s, one of Thomas' solo projects eventually featured much of Pere Ubu, which led to the band reforming again in 1987 with guitarist Jim Jones and former Henry Cow drummer Chris Cutler joining.
+The Tenement Year (1988), the first album by the reformed band, was more pop-oriented than their previous work.
+The following year, the video for the single "Waiting for Mary" appeared on MTV briefly.
+After the recording of Cloudland, which continued the band's move in a more accessible direction, Cutler and Ravenstine departed; Ravenstine subsequently became an airline pilot.
+Eric Drew Feldman joined the band in time for the Cloudland tour and the recording of Worlds in Collision (1991), but left afterwards to work with former Pixies frontman Black Francis.

 1990s

 In 1993, Story of My Life was released.
-Maimone left (once again) to join They Might Be Giants, and Michele Temple and Garo Yellin joined the band for the Story of My Life tour and feature on Ubu's 1995 album, Ray Gun Suitcase.
-Robert Wheeler has played synthesizer and theremin with Pere Ubu since 1994.
+Maimone left again to join They Might Be Giants, and Michele Temple and Garo Yellin joined the band for the Story of My Life tour and the 1995 album Ray Gun Suitcase.
+In 1994, Robert Wheeler joined, filling Ravenstine's previous role.
 Krauss left the band during the Ray Gun Suitcase sessions.
 For the Ray Gun Suitcase tour, guitarist Jim Jones departed as a touring member (although he continued to contribute to recordings), founding guitarist Tom Herman replaced him for the tour.

 Concurrent with the 1996 release of the Datapanik in Year Zero box set, Jim Jones retired due to health problems.
-Tom Herman returned to the band after a twenty-year absence to tour with the band in 1995, and went on to record Pennsylvania (1998), which also featured guitar contributions from Jim Jones.
-Guitarist Wayne Kramer of MC5 fame joined the band for their 1998 summer tour.
+Tom Herman returned to the band after a twenty-year absence to tour with the band in 1995, and went on to record Pennsylvania (1998), which also featured guitar contributions from Jones.
+Guitarist Wayne Kramer of MC5 joined the band for their 1998 summer tour.